Item 1.1 General Rules

 - 5–9 = round up

-- Any Meet Director who conducts a drug-tested competition and fails to perform the required testing will be ineligible to hold another drug-tested competition for 12 months.
+- Any Meet Director who conducts a drug-tested competition and fails to perform the required testing will be ineligible to host drug-tested competitions for 12 months and must re-apply for APL Drug Testing Certification.
+Repeat failures may result in extended ineligibility at the APL's discretion

-- The APL does not allow any therapeutic use exemptions (TUEs) for any substance or method listed in sections S0 (Non-Approved Substances), S1 (Anabolic Agents), or S2 (Peptide Hormones, Growth Factors and Related Substances) of the APL Banned Substance List.
-TUEs for other medications can be applied for directly via the National affiliate.
+- The APL does not permit Therapeutic Use Exemptions (TUEs) for any substance listed under Section S0 (Non-Approved Substances), S1 (Anabolic Agents), or S2 (Peptide Hormones, Growth Factors, Related Substances and Mimetics) of the APL Banned Substance List.
+TUEs for other substances may be applied for in accordance with the APL Drug Testing Policy.
+Contact the APL at [email protected] for further information.

-- Drug-tested records may only be established in drug-tested competitions.
+- Drug-tested records may only be established at drug-tested competitions.

 - Untested records can be broken in drug-tested meets.